A

 amiable (adjective)

 Having or displaying a friendly and pleasant manner.
-(OD)
+(NOA)

 Friendly, sociable, and congenial; generally agreeable.
 (MW)